Hajong ethnic religion: Gods

-A traditional Hajong Granary has no doors in order to prevent the goddess of wealth and fortune, Lukkhi Dyao, from running away.

-Kâtkâ Dyao, the god of war and masculinity, the Hajong equivalent of Kartikeya.

 Shiva (Shib Dyao), Vishnu (Bisnu Dyao) and Durga (Durgâ Dyao) or Kali (Kali Dyao) are the supreme gods.
 Other Hindu deities like Lakshmi (Lukkhi Dyao), Sarasvati (Sorosuti Dyao), Krishna (Krisno Dyao), Ganesha (Gones Dyao) are worshipped by the Hajongs.
 Along with the Hindu deities, a number of traditional deities are worshipped by the Hajong Hindus.
 Minor deities include disease causing spirits, river spirits and animal spirits.
 Hajongs are agrarian people, near the paddy fields animals like monkeys, elephants and foxes are offered rice and side dishes associated with each animal.
 The bastu group of deities also include a horse and an elephant.
 Hajong people also practice some of their traditional religious rituals.
 The Hajongs believe in some of the evil spirits like Machang Dyao, Jarang Dyao, Bhut, Muilâ Dyao, Jugni Dyao, Daini, etc. They adore and worship different gods and goddesses like Kali, Durga, Lakshmi, Saraswati, Kamakhya, Manasa, Basanti and others.
 Kartik puja among the Hajongs are known as Kâtkâ pujâ and Manasa puja is known as Kani Dyao puja.